xavierfeltin/codinggame/README.md

 # codinggame

-This project is here to capitalize my code from the CodinGame challenges (https://www.codingame.com).
+This project is here to capitalize my code from the CodinGame challenges (https://www.codingame.com, Xavier_F.).

 The code is developped in Python 3.